 SCP Poetry and Culture Symposium 2019 The Society April 15, 2019 Culture, From the Society, News of Note, Poetry 2 Comments The Society of Classical Poets is holding its first Poetry and Culture Symposium at the Princeton Club in Manhattan, on Monday, June 17, 4 to 8 p.m.
 Register here.
 The Symposium will feature prominent poets speaking on the revival of classical poetry and arts, a chance to meet and network with like-minded appreciators of good poetry, including the creators of the Society, and, of course, drinks.
 Featured speakers tentatively include leading formalist poet Professor Joseph S. Salemi, leading British poet James Sale, cultural vanguard Michael Maibach, U.S. World War I Monument Sculptor Sabin Howard, and 2019 SCP Poetry Competition First Place Winner Adam Sedia. **** Earlier on the day of the Symposium, the Society will lead a reading (with audience participation) of Edgar Allan Poe’s “The Raven” at Bryant Park, a short walk from the Princeton Club, from 10 to 11:30 a.m.
 The event will also feature the reading of poems by American greats such as William Cullen Bryant and Henry Wadsworth Longfellow, as well as recently departed greats Dick Allen and Leo Yankevich.
 There will also be an open mic.
 This is a free event.
 Email the Bryant Park SCP Reading host and featured poet James Sale to register: email@example.com. **** Sponsorships available for individuals or organizations.
 Email to inquire about becoming a Sponsor: firstname.lastname@example.org Sponsors: James Wilson Institute National Civic Art Society James Sale Michael C. Maibach Open Note: SCP Membership and Sponsorship contributions are tax deductible.
-Views expressed by individual poets and writers on this website and by commenters do not represent the views of the entire Society.
-The comments section on regular posts is meant to be a place for civil and fruitful discussion.
-Pseudonyms are discouraged.
-The individual poet or writer featured in a post has the ability to remove any or all comments by emailing submissions@ classicalpoets.org with the details and under the subject title “Remove Comment.”
+NOTE: The Society considers this page, where your poetry resides, to be your residence as well, where you may invite family, friends, and others to visit.
+Feel free to treat this page as your home and remove anyone here who harasses or disrespects you.
+Simply send an email to email@example.com.
+Put “Remove Comment” in the subject line and list which comment or comments you would like removed.
+The Society does not endorse any views expressed in individual poems or comments and reserves the right to remove any comments to maintain the decorum of this website and the integrity of the Society.
 Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) 2 Responses James Sale April 16, 2019 I have been a member of the SCP for over 5 years now and this is so exciting for me: to go over to New York, be involved in an SCP event on the 17th, and at last – at last – to meet some of the fabulous poets and contributors to these pages.
 Please do consider whether you can come along to the Bryant Park event or the more formal Princeton Club symposium – both will be superb – and there is an opportunity for everyone with the open mic.
 My wife and I are staying in New York for a ten day break (with a couple of days out for a trip to Mohonks in the Hudson Valley) so we can’t wait to meet the great people, experience the great art galleries, taste some of the huge variety of cuisines that make up NY – and the pleasure of meeting some of you!
 As somebody on Star Trek once said: Make it so!
 PS.
 As I am coordinating Bryant Park, let me know if you would like to be involved as a poet.
 Reply James Sale May 1, 2019 I see from the SCP current newsletter the following statement: “As announced previously, we will hold our first SCP Poetry and Culture Symposium at the Princeton Club in Manhattan on Monday, June 17.
 For poetry, culture, and the arts, this event will be the equivalent of the First Continental Congress, which first launched the thirteen colonies into becoming the United States of America—except this time the British are very much on our side!”
 So true – proud to be the Brit representative in NY – but would love for any other SCP Brits who can to be there too!!
 Reply Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email.
 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.